CoCo Key Water Resort

-CoCo Key Water Resort is brand that has been used for nearly a dozen hotel-attached water parks in the United States since 2006.
+CoCo Key Water Resort is a brand that has been used for nearly a dozen hotel-attached water parks aimed at children and families in the United States since 2006.
+The company marketed itself as cheaper alternative to Great Wolf Lodge and Kalahari Resorts.
 Currently, the brand is only used for a hotel and water park in Orlando, Florida.
 The brand was previously used for several water parks in the Northeast and Midwest.

-At its peak, ten CoCo Key water parks operated, with each including indoor and outdoor sections and arcade rooms.
+At its peak, ten CoCo Key water parks operated, with each including indoor and outdoor sections, arcade rooms, a service bar, and a snack shack branded to A&W and Pizza Hut.
 The CoCo Key theme is meant to resemble 1930s Key West.